 Bonus Tips & Tricks To Fix Simple Solution for SpeedFan, not Working

-If the above fixes don’t work for you then try to uninstall SpeedFan and then reinstall it.
-Also, make sure that your BIOS is fully up to date.
-Plus you need to check your motherboard compatibility with SpeedFan software.
+If the remedies above don’t work, try uninstalling SpeedFan and then reinstalling it.
+Also, make sure that your BIOS is completely up to date.
+You also need to make sure that SpeedFan program works with your motherboard.

 If all go green then you should be able to solve any problem that you may face with SpeedFan.